NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/oracles.md

 ## Architecture

-This is an example of a simple Oracle architecture, but there are more ways than this to trigger off-chain computation.
+This is an example of simple Oracle architecture, however, there are more ways to trigger off-chain computation.

 1. Emit a log with your [smart contract event](https://ethereum.org/developers/docs/smart-contracts/anatomy/#events-and-logs)
 2. An off-chain service has subscribed (usually using something like the JSON-RPC `eth_subscribe` command) to these specific logs.